uhasker/getting-things-done-in-next-js/src/chapter1/01-hello-world.md

 console.log('Hello, world!');
 ```

-Again open a command line and _change the current directory location to the directory containing the JavaScript file_.
+Open a command line again and _change the current directory location to the directory containing the JavaScript file_.
 You can do so using the _cd_ command.
 For example if `hello.js` is located at `/home/users/user` you would execute the following:

 ```sh
 cd /home/users/user